simonmichael/hledger/examples/debconf/README.md

 To clone just the accounting data for a few recent years: `make` To clone all years, starting 2017: `make all`
 Some patches for hledger readability will be applied.
 (These might need updating from time to time.)

-To check h/ledger readability: `make check-hledger`
+To check hledger readability: `make check-hledger`
 To check ledger  readability: `make check-ledger`